austinkeller/learn-beam/README.md

                                          --runner FlinkRunner
 ```

-This pulls the beam SDK docker image and apparently runs it on Flink (also a docker server?)
+This will run on an "embedded Flink cluster" by default.
+Later we can try running against a real Flink cluster running locally with docker.

 This outputs to several files, such as `flink-counts-00000-of-00012`.